 In 2002, she was named the America East All-Conference Designated Player.
 Yerdon was selected as the team MVP in 1999 and 2002.
 She is Binghamton’s career record holder in strikeouts (431) and earned run average (1.40).

 She received a Graduate Certificate in Women and Gender Studies in May, 2009 from the Susan B. Anthony Institute of the University of Rochester.
 She is pursuing her PhD in Education with a Concentration in Educational Policy and Theory.
 Yerdon-Grange is an alumnus of Sandy Creek (N.Y.)
 High School.
 She was selected as one of the Top 100 North Country athletes by the Watertown Times in 2007.
-She is also being inducted into the New York State High School Hall of Fame this year.
+She is also being inducted into the New York State High School Hall of Fame in 2020.

 Yellowjackets Softball Camps at University of Rochester are open to any and all entrants and are only limited by number, age, grade level and/or gender in accordance with NCAA rules.